chapmajs/glitchworks_monitor/README.md

 type entries in either (or even mixed) case.
 I do want to rewrite the command processor at some point, allowing one to type out the command and backspace to correct if necessary.
 One day!

+The Intel HEX loader expects 16-bit addresses.
+It behaves as an Intel loader should, allowing empty blocks in the middle to be skipped.
+It will accept either UNIX-style LF endings or DOS/Windows CR/LF endings.
+After invoking the loader, paste your Intel HEX file into the terminal or do an ASCII upload (depending on your terminal program).

 Writing I/O Modules
 -------------------

 I/O modules need to implement a few named subroutines:

 * SETUP: prepare the stack and console device for use
+* CINNE: input a char from the console, don't echo
 * CIN: input a char from the console and echo
 * COUT: output a char to the console